ed-o-saurus/PLHaskell/README.md

 By default, the maximum memory that can be used by the Haskell runtime system is 128 MB.
 This can be changed by setting the `plhaskell.max_memory` variable in the `postgresql.conf` file.

+## GHC Version

+The function `ghc_version` takes no arguments and returns the version of the underlying GHC API.
+Values are:

+* 804 for GHC 8.4.x
+* 806 for GHC 8.6.x
+* etc...

 ## Examples

 ### Addition